 To be considered for a recognition award, candidates must submit a brief statement (not more than 400 words) highlighting a major achievement.

 Applicants should send statements to the department at email@example.com as an email attachment at the time they submit their MA Economics on-campus admission application to the University.

 Statements may be forwarded as Word documents or PDF files.
 The applicant’s name and email address (same as used in the admissions application) should be included in the document header.

 Fellowship application statements will be reviewed after the MA admission decision is made.
 Award decisions are competitive and will be made on the basis of these statements as well as the overall strength of the MA application package.
 Those offered this award will be notified by the department via email.

 Applying for the Economics MA Fellowship does not preclude students from applying to the Mercatus MA Fellowship.
 However, students who accept a Mercatus MA Fellowship offer are not eligible to receive the Economics MA Fellowship award.

-The James Buchanan Fellowship is an opportunity for incoming full-time, on-campus students who are pursuing their MA in economics and who are interested in a career in public policy.
+Former award description: The James Buchanan Fellowship is an opportunity for incoming full-time, on-campus students who are pursuing their MA in economics and who are interested in a career in public policy.
 At George Mason University, graduate students are considered full-time if they are enrolled in at least nine graduate credits per semester.
 This fellowship is competitively awarded based on overall application strength.
 The fellowship has no work component and is intended to cover tuition and fees up to nine graduate credits a semester for a total of 30 credits and provide students with a stipend.
 Recipients will be required to submit an annual report regarding their progress and future plans, which will be due at the end of each spring semester.

 Interested in a career at the intersection of public policy and economics?
 Consider applying to the Mercatus MA Fellowship.
 This is a two-year graduate research assistantship program for students pursing a master’s degree in economics at George Mason University who are interested in a career in policy.